Blood-Based Context

 Supporting validation materials report approximately 95% sensitivity and specificity relative to amyloid PET-aligned reference thresholds.

-Results may help guide clinical discussions, follow-up planning, and consideration of additional testing when appropriate.
+Results help determine follow-up planning, additional testing, and treatment pathways when appropriate.

-A blood draw may be easier to integrate into care pathways than more invasive or complex diagnostic approaches.
+A blood draw is often easier to integrate into care pathways than more invasive or complex diagnostic approaches.

 This test does not establish a diagnosis on its own.
 Results should be interpreted by a clinician alongside symptoms, history, and other relevant findings.